-Privacy notice – students
+Privacy notice – current students

 This notice sets out how the University uses your personal data.
 It applies if you are a student.
 It should be read in conjunction with the University's Data Protection Policy.